Alice Knott

 Alice Knott is a 2020 novel by American author Blake Butler.
 The novel concerns the theft and destruction of a painting collection and its impact on the painting's original owner, the titular Alice Knott.

-In The Nation, Brooks Sterritt wrote that the book "...resonates so strongly with life under lockdown", though noting that the book was completed before the 2020 pandemic.
+In 2024 it was re-released in paperback by Archway Editions as Void Corporation.

 Development and writing

 Butler's earliest inspiration for the book was a note written to himself reading “Corporation that buys and destroys art”.
 He was further inspired by the Thomas Pynchon novel The Crying of Lot 49.

 Reception

-Critics highlighted that the book could be challenging.